PelionIoT/mbed-trace/README.md

 * The trace function uses `stdout` as the default output target because it goes directly to serial port when initialized.
 * The trace function produces traces like: `[<levl>][grp ]: msg`.
 This provides an easy way to detect trace prints and separate traces from normal prints (for example with _regex_).
 * This approach requires a `sprintf` implementation (`stdio.h`).
 The memory consumption is pretty high, but it allows an efficient way to format traces.
-* The solution is not Interrupt safe (Sorry, but the current implementation does not have internally defined mutexes.
-PRs are more than welcome.)
+* The solution is not Interrupt safe.
+(PRs are more than welcome.)
 * The solution is not Thread safe by default.
 Thread safety can be enabled by providing wait and release callback functions that use mutexes defined by the application.

 ## Examples of traces